 Include appropriate regional stakeholders in a discussion of the program that should include the program goals, budget, application process, and evaluation plan.

 Conduct an annual evaluation of the program.
 Program effectiveness should not be based on number of rebates given alone.
 Total acre-feet of water saved annually by the program and the cost per acre-foot for those savings should be calculated.
 If the strategic objective of the program is avoidance of peak production, the impact of participants on peak production should be reviewed.
-If the program is determined to be ineffective, analysis should be done to assess how it should be modified to gain better savings or increased participation.
+If the program is determined to be ineffective, analysis should be done to assess how it could be modified to gain better savings or increased participation.

 Measuring Implementation and Determining Water Savings: